Ozzy Osbourne

-Osbourne's total album sales from his years in Black Sabbath, combined with his solo work, are over 100 million.
-He was inducted into the Rock and Roll Hall of Fame as a member of Black Sabbath and into the UK Music Hall of Fame as a solo artist and as a member of the band.
-He has been honoured with stars on the Hollywood Walk of Fame and Birmingham Walk of Stars.
+Osbourne sold more than 100 million albums, including his solo work and Black Sabbath releases.
+He was inducted into the Rock and Roll Hall of Fame as a member of Black Sabbath in 2006 and as a solo artist in 2024.
+He was also inducted into the UK Music Hall of Fame both solo and with Black Sabbath in 2005.
+He was honoured with stars on the Hollywood Walk of Fame on 12 April 2002 and Birmingham Walk of Stars on 6 July 2007.
 At the 2014 MTV Europe Music Awards, he received the Global Icon Award.
-In 2015, Osbourne received the Ivor Novello Award for Lifetime Achievement from the British Academy of Songwriters, Composers and Authors.
+In 2015, he received the Ivor Novello Award for Lifetime Achievement from the British Academy of Songwriters, Composers and Authors.